Cantonese Professions Vocabulary: Words for 80+ Jobs in Cantonese

 Hong Kong's bilingual environment means some professions use English terms directly in conversation.
 You might hear people say "我做 IT" (ngo5 zou6 IT) rather than using a full Chinese translation.
 This code-switching reflects the city's international business culture.

-Anyway, if you want to actually use this vocabulary with real Cantonese content, Migaku's browser extension lets you look up words instantly while watching Hong Kong dramas or reading local news sites.
+Anyway, if you want to actually use this vocabulary with real Cantonese content, Migaku's browser extension and app let you look up words instantly while watching Hong Kong dramas or reading local news sites.
 Makes learning from authentic material way more practical.
 There's a 10-day free trial if you want to check it out.